100 – ELECTRIC SERVICE AVAILABILITY

 203 – Facilities Extension Ownership

+Member shall grant permission for unfettered access and use of a prescribed right-of-way or provide an easement of the same.
 All line extensions, service wire, and connections, no matter who pays or contributes toward paying the cost thereof, are to be made by the Cooperative and remain the property of the Cooperative.
-The Cooperative shall not be required to serve any consumer over a line built, owned, operated, and maintained by the consumer or a third party.
+The Cooperative shall not be required to serve any member over a line built, owned, operated, and maintained by the member or a third party.

-All property of the Cooperative placed in or upon the consumer’s premises, used in supplying service to him, is placed there under his protection.
+It is understood that all property of the Cooperative placed on, under, or above the member’s premises, used in supplying service to him, is placed there under the protection of the member.

-The Cooperative shall have access to such property at all times.
-The consumer shall not commit, cause, or permit any act that will or may result in damage to or loss of such property or in the loss of life or injury to any person, or the loss of or damage to any property, in relation to such property.
+It is also understood that the member-owner will grant to the Cooperative before a line extension is built permission or an explicit easement specified as follows: a minimum of thirty feet for overhead lines and a minimum of twenty feet for underground lines for, but not limited to, clearing, maintenance, cutting rights-of-way, making system improvements, and line extensions for other members as well.
+Additional clearing beyond those dimensions may be required from time to time.
+The easements shall remain free of any obstructions, hazards or potential hazards such as, but not limited to, trees, shrubs, structures, and infrastructures above, below, or within the easement.
+Cooperative employees or contractors working for the Cooperative shall have access to such property at all times.
+The member shall not commit, cause, or permit any act that will or may result in damage to or loss of such property or in the loss of life or injury to any person, or the loss of or damage to any property, in relation to such property.

 300 – SERVICE CONNECTIONS, MEMBER WIRING, AND MEMBER EQUIPMENT